cdfoundation/sig-interoperability/docs/vocabulary.md

 Each type of Pipeline Step will generally have several implementations that are tool specific.
 For example, Source will have implementations for various Source Code Management (SCM) tools.
 Publish will have implementations for each type of repository, and so on.

+#### Any Step
+* Semantics: Some inputs and outputs are used across any and all stages.
+They're listed here once, rather than repeating them for each step.
+* Aliases: N/A
+* Inputs: Secrets, Build Environment, Build Workspace, Parameters for the Step
+* Outputs: Return Codes, Results, Records and Reports, Logs
+* Other Results and Side Effects: N/A

 #### Setup
-* Semantics: Provision build resources, set up the build workspace.
+* Semantics: Provision pipeline resources, set up the pipeline workspace.
+It's possible to have one Setup step at the beginning of each pipeline run, and additional Setup steps as the pipeline progresses.
-* Aliases: Initialize, Start, Prepare, Workspace
+* Aliases: Initialize, Start, Prepare, Workspace, Orchestrate
 * Inputs: Build Request Parameters, Build Container Image Name and Version
 * Outputs: Secrets, Build Environment, Build Workspace
-* Other Results and Side Effects: N/A
+* Other Results and Side Effects: May set up persistent storage or another method for pipeline steps to share inputs and outputs with each other.

 #### Source
 * Semantics: Download, retrieve or copy software, images, and documentation into the build workspace.
 Fetch configuration data.